ebourg/jsign/README.md

 Changes
 =======

-Version 2.0 (in development)
+Version 2.0 (2017-06-12)
 * Jsign now requires Java 7 or higher
 * Multiple signatures are now supported.
 New signatures can replace or be added to the previous ones.
 * PKCS#11 hardware tokens are now supported.
 * The signature algorithm can now be specified independently of the digest algorithm (contributed by Markus Kilås)
-* Timestamping is attempted 3 times by default with a 10 seconds pause if an IOException occurs (contributed by Erwin Tratar)
+* Timestamping is attempted 3 times by default with a 10 seconds pause if an exception occurs (contributed by Erwin Tratar)
 * Timestamping can now fail over to other services
 * Private keys in PEM format are now supported (PKCS#1 and PKCS#8, encrypted or not)
 * Upgraded BouncyCastle to 1.54 (contributed by Markus Kilås)